rixx/books.rixx.de/src/reviews/2019/asches-to-asches.md

   rating: null
 ---

+What is truth, quoth Pontius Pilate.
 [Asches to Asches](<a target="_blank" href="https://slatestarcodex.com/2014/06/03/asches-to-asches/" rel="nofollow">https://slatestarcodex.com/2014/06/03...</a>) is one of those witty stories by *Scott Alexander*.
 It illustrates **precisely** the source of my anxiety when reading non-fiction: I think I can be conned into believing anything if you just dress it up correctly.
 Good read, good ending.